BashOps/BashOps/README.md

-# Welcome to BashOps Technologies! 👋
+# Welcome to BashOps! 👋

 ## About Us
 We are BashOps Technologies, a dynamic team passionate about delivering top-notch DevOps and Cloud services.
 Our mission is to empower businesses with innovative solutions and streamline their journey to the cloud.